isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>Where can I find the list of CCAs for DSA?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The 2025 DSA CCA list is available on our school website.
+<p>The 2025 DSA CCA list is available on our school website .
 The 2026 DSA
 CCA list will be published once the DSA Exercise commences.</p>
 </td>
 </tr>